luisarizmendi/lab-knative-intro/workshop/content/exercises/03-scaling.md

 <h2>Invoke Service</h2>

-Invoke once to check that everything is ok:
+Invoke once to check that everything is ok (if not repeat the command until you get an answer):

 ```execute
 export SVC_URL=`oc get rt prime-generator -n {{ project_namespace }} --template '{{.status.url}}'` && http $SVC_URL